Don’t Wait to Take the Trip

 We asked our community of inspiring solo travellers why they took the plunge into the unknown with a solo trip.
 Tykesha says, “For me, travel is life squared.”
 By placing yourself in an entirely different world than you are used to and experiencing it all alone, a new perspective on life emerges. 🌍

 Whether you are about to take your first solo trip or your 20th, these top reasons from the inspiring women below will help you discover ways to overcome the fear of the unknown, find yourself, and meet new strangers-turned-friends along the way.
-No matter which travel destinations are on your bucket list – Thailand or Costa Rica, South Africa or Iceland, Morocco or New Zealand – we are here to share five amazing stories from travel experts that will inspire a departure from your comfort zone and an arrival to your next solo adventure. ✈️
+No matter which travel destinations are on your bucket list – Thailand or Costa Rica, South Africa or Iceland, Morocco or New Zealand – we are here to share 10 amazing stories from travel experts that will inspire a departure from your comfort zone and an arrival to your next solo adventure. ✈️

 Solo female traveller international women's day Amsterdam Netherlands